Minority government: 2016

-2021
+2021-2024

 Following the 2021 general election, the Scottish National Party fell one seat short of an overall majority.
 They went on to form another minority government, led by Nicola Sturgeon.
 The SNP then formed a coalition government with the Scottish Greens in August 2021, lifting Sturgeon's third government out of minority status.

+On 25 April 2024, First Minister Humza Yousaf suspended the power sharing agreement with the Scottish Greens resulting in an SNP minority government.

+John Swinney won the Scottish National Party leadership election and formed a minority government.

 Wales

 After the 2007 Assembly election, the Welsh Labour Party led by Rhodri Morgan initially formed a minority government in the National Assembly of Wales.
 This was because they gained 26 seats in the election, which was short of an absolute majority of seats in the Assembly.
 Whilst Labour were initially unable to form a coalition with the Liberal Democrats, a 'Rainbow Coalition' of the Conservative Party (UK), Liberal Democrats and Plaid Cymru failed to come to fruition.
 However, on 6 July 2007, Welsh Labour Party members voted for a coalition with Plaid, which was followed by a similar result from Plaid Cymru members the next day.
 As a result, the Welsh Assembly was controlled by the Labour-Plaid alliance with Rhodri Morgan as First Minister (up until his retirement in 2009 and subsequent replacement by Carwyn Jones as First Minister) and Plaid Leader Ieuan Wyn Jones as his deputy.
-After the 2011 Welsh General Election, Welsh Labour won 30 seats and entered into a new government, with a minority of 0.
-In 2016 Welsh Labour returned with 29 seats out of 30 and formed a minority government of 0 with the one remaining Liberal Democrat AM.
-A minority government was also formed following the 2021 Senedd election, where Welsh Labour returned 30 seats, half of the legislature's available 60, but one short of a working majority (31), yet no coalition government was formed, with Labour relying on bipartisanship (minimally 1 extra vote from a non-Labour seat) for the passing of any legislation.
+After the 2011 Welsh General Election, Welsh Labour won 30 seats and entered into a new government, one seat short of an overall majority.
+In 2016 Welsh Labour returned with 29 seats out of 30 and formed a government with the one remaining Liberal Democrat AM, again one seat short of an overall majority.
+A minority government was also formed following the 2021 Senedd election, when Welsh Labour returned 30 seats, half of the legislature's available 60, but one short of a working majority (31), yet no coalition government was formed, with Labour relying on bipartisanship (minimally 1 extra vote from a non-Labour seat) for the passing of any legislation.